TeryakiiSauce/Everything-Barcodes-Pi/README.md

 ### Description
 You can read barcodes (few only; check "[barcodes list.docx](https://github.com/TeryakiiSauce/Everything-Barcodes-Pi/blob/master/Resources/barcodes%20list.docx)" to print the list) and related info is displayed.
 You can even edit, remove, insert, and view all records!

 Before using the program make sure to install [PyMySQL](https://www.youtube.com/watch?v=Hja8XzTgJHI) (Windows) and VS Code to run the program.
 It will let you know that you should install python (if not already installed).
-Otherwise it will exit immediately everytime you run it (idrk why it happens...).
+Otherwise it will exit immediately everytime you run it, idrk why it happens...

 To view the lastest source code [click here](https://github.com/TeryakiiSauce/Everything-Barcodes-Pi/blob/master/Releases/Everything%20Barcodes%20Pi%20v1.2.py)